Table of Contents

 Dermatoses of the Pityriasis Group

-Pityriasis stands for bran, which is why the term is used for the classification of skin diseases associated with the scaling of the skin.
+Pityriasis refers to flaking or scaling of the skin.
 The dermatoses of the pityriasis group include pityriasis rosea, pityriasis lichenoides chronica, and pityriasis rubra pilaris.

 Definition and epidemiology